• Memorial portrait (<i>shini-e</i>) of Bandō Shūka I (坂東 しうか) with a Buddhist invocation - possibly by Toyokuni III

 Edo-Tokyo Museum

-Tokyo Metropolitan Library Like most shini-e this print is unsigned and displays no publisher's seal.
+Victoria and Albert Museum - attributed to Toyokuni III Like most shini-e this print is unsigned and displays no publisher's seal.
 Attributions can only be made on stylistic grounds or if the provenance is known with certainty.
 Waseda University believes their copy is by Toyokuni III.
 This print displays a striking resemblance to an 1852 print of Bandō Shūka I as Fusehime (伏姫) reading a scroll.

-The inscription on the far upper right begins: 坂東しうか 行年四十三才 (Bandō Shūka gyōnen shi jū san-sai)
+The inscription on the far upper right begins: 坂東しうか 行年四十三才 (Bandō Shūka gyōnen shi jū san-sai).

 Bandō Shūka I (初代坂東しうか: from 11/1839 to 11/1854) (actor)